master-puller/YaoCNC/README.md

 # Licenses
 The hardware and software are licensed separately, with their respective LICENSE file in the folder that it applies.
 If there is a LICENSE file in a folder, it will override the parent license.

 Rule of thumb: Find the file you are interested in, and check if there is a license in the folder.
-If not, continue untill you find one.
+If not, got to the parent folder and continue until you find one.
 This is the license that this file is under.